mattermost/mattermost-handbook/operations/workplace/people/total-rewards.md

 - Video: Our approach to compensation: [Video Link](https://mattermost.zoom.us/rec/share/5pATCWceLN1Z_LQuOwtWkscRFybXD8EF-SUFp9rqTgwd3OmljOpqsfEULxiBX0zW.tNwvtB2SP15OlkEU?startTime=1655086943000); Passcode: c^N@0i#&
 - Slides: Our approach to compensation: [Link](https://docs.google.com/presentation/d/1sktnALj-FUffGE2HgywADwpSvWJRiEYqMrMHLAZihiE/edit?usp=sharing)

-Key takeaways from the video:

-1. Guiding principles for equitable and consistent compensation decisions.
-2. The Mattermost approach to compensation.

 ## Frequently Asked Questions

 **What if my candidate's current compensation and/or expected compensation is materially higher than the recommendation from our Total Rewards System?**